JorasOliveira/projeto_otimizacao/README.md

 Suggest idiomatic Haskell patterns and refactor code for clarity and correctness.

 Help generate and refine documentation, such as this README file.
-The core logic, problem decomposition, and final implementation decisions were directed by the human developer.*
+The core logic and code, problem decomposition, and final implementation decisions were directed by the human developer.*